deepikapriyak30/supermart-grocery-sales-analysis/README.md

 # Supermart Grocery Sales Analysis

 ## Executive Summary
-Using Python, SQL, and data visualization techniques, I analyzed a grocery delivery dataset to uncover sales patterns, customer behavior, and profitability trends for a fictional supermarket in Tamil Nadu, India.
+Using Python, SQL, and data visualization techniques, I analyzed a grocery delivery dataset to uncover sales behavior, customer patterns, and profitability drivers for a fictional supermarket in Tamil Nadu, India.

-**The goal was to understand:**
+**The analysis focused on understanding:**

-- Which customers and categories drive most revenue
+- Which customers and categories contribute the most revenue

-- How discounting affects profit
+- How discounts influence profit margins

-- How monthly sales behave over time
+- How sales and profit change over time

-- Whether profit can be predicted using machine learning
+- Whether profit can be predicted using machine learning models

-After completing the end-to-end analysis and modeling, several strategic insights emerged, pointing to opportunities to improve customer targeting and revenue planning.
+The project delivered several actionable insights that can support targeted marketing, pricing optimization, and strategic revenue planning.

 ---